LEVI'S VINTAGE ID.

 * Era boundaries are approximate.
 Multiple spec changes often overlap during transition periods.
 Cross-check multiple points.

-Model Number Comparison
+Jeans Model Comparison

-Silhouette, production period & key features of 8 major models
+Silhouette, production period & key features of 6 major models

 ModelSilhouetteFlyProductionKey FeatureRarity